toucansites/t-doc-template-demo/contents/docs/[03]template-basics/[05]creating-a-new-page/index.md

 title: 'Creating a custom page'
 description: 'This guide will walk you through how to create a custom page and add it to the navigation menu'
 category: template-basics
-order: 4
+order: 5
 ---

-# Creating a Custom Page in Navigation
+# Creating a custom page in navigation

 Adding a custom page is a great way to enhance your site’s functionality by including pages like ‘Contact Us,’ ‘FAQ,’ or other static content.
 Follow the steps below to create a custom page and add it to the navigation menu in **T-Doc Template**.

----

-### Step 1: Edit the Navigation Menu
+### Edit the navigation menu

 Open the **site.yaml** file in your project directory.